Tenerife: Emigration to the Americas

 Tenerife saw the arrival of the First Fleet to Botany Bay in June 1787, which consisted of 11 ships that departed from Portsmouth, England, on 13 May 1787 to found the penal colony that became the first European settlement in Australia.
 The Fleet consisted of two Royal Navy vessels, three store ships and six convict ships carrying between 1,000 and 1,500 convicts, marines, seamen, civil officers and free people (accounts differ on the numbers), and a vast quantity of stores.
 On 3 June 1787, the fleet anchored at Santa Cruz at Tenerife.
 Here, fresh water, vegetables and meat were brought on board.
 Commander of the fleet, Capt.
 Arthur Phillip and the chief officers were entertained by the local governor, while one convict tried unsuccessfully to escape.
 On 10 June they set sail to cross the Atlantic to Rio de Janeiro, taking advantage of favourable trade winds and ocean currents.

+In June 1799, the Prussian-born naturalist Alexander von Humboldt spent five full days on Tenerife on the first leg of his soon world-famous American journey (1799–1804) and climbed the Pico del Teide.

 Emigration to the Americas (mainly Cuba and Venezuela) continued during the 19th and early 20th century, due to the lack of economic opportunity and the relative isolation of the Canary Islands.
 Since the late 20th century, island protectionist economic laws and a strong development in the tourism industry have strengthened the economy and attracted new migrants.
 Tenerife has received numerous new residents, including the "return" of many descendants of some islanders who had departed five centuries before.